lukasbeuster/throwing_shade/README.md

 ### Inputs Required

-- A dataset (GeoJSON or shapefile) with:
+- A dataset (csv/GeoJSON/shapefile) with:
   - Latitude and longitude columns
   - A timestamp column (readable by `pd.to_datetime()`)
   - A unique ID column (e.g., `trajectory_id`)